How to Write a Musician Bio in 2026 [+ Templates & Examples]

 Who You’re Writing For

-When you sit down to write your bio, keep in mind these 3 audiences:
+When you sit down to write your bio, keep these 3 audiences in mind:

 - Bookers & Industry

-→ Do they feel something about your story or vibe? - Search Engines
+→ Will they connect with your story and want to hear more? - Search Engines

 → Are you using clear keywords like your genre, location, or influences?